Te Papa: Exhibitions

 Te Papa's exhibits range from long-term exhibitions on New Zealand's natural environment and social history, to cultural spaces and touring/temporary exhibitions.
 Most are hands-on and interactive.
 The long term exhibitions of cultural objects focus on New Zealand history, Māori culture and New Zealand's natural world.
 The hands-on and interactive exhibitions focus on engaging young visitors and include out-door areas built and planted for Te Papa.
 The key cultural space is the Rongomaraeroa marae with unusual whakairo in its wharenui, Te Hono ki Hawaiki.

-All permanent exhibitions are free.
-Many of the temporary exhibitions are ticketed, but may have occasional free days.
+Te Papa charges an entrance fee of $35 for international visitors (as of September 2024) however it remains free entry for all New Zealanders.
+Some temporary exhibitions are ticketed, but may have occasional free days.

 In 2018, the Mountains to Sea and Awesome Forces exhibits were closed, with Te Taiao Nature taking their place.
 This new exhibit opened on 11 May 2019, with a 1,400 square-metre exhibition focusing on New Zealand's natural environment.
 The exhibition retains several features of the old exhibits, such as an earthquake house simulation and a 495 kilogram (1,091 lb) Colossal squid.

 In 2022, the Manu Rere Moana exhibition was renewed to reflect the developments in traditional navigation since its initial installation.

 A full list of exhibitions can be found here.

 Library

-Te Aka Matua Library, previously a publicly accessible library, is now open only to researchers by appointment between 10am-5pm, Monday-Friday.
+Te Aka Matua Research Library, previously a publicly accessible library, is now open by appointment between 10am-5pm, Monday-Friday.
 The library is a major research and reference resource, with particular strengths in New Zealand, Māori, natural history, art, photography and museum studies.
 It is located on the fourth floor of the main building.